mitra42/webForth/README.md

 The HTML uses Web Components and TextEncoders, so they should work in any modern browsers such as:
 Firefox, Chrome, Opera, Edge, Android, iOS.
 It runs in Safari on OSX but slowly.

-The phone experience of console.html is sub-optimal,
+The phone experience of console.html is suboptimal,
 I might get around to doing a mobile friendly version eventually, but if someone else does then I'll be happy to apply a PR.